-Bruno Deceukelier volgt projecten op rond sociale bescherming met de partners van WereldSolidariteit (WSM) in Indië, Nepal en Bangladesh.
+Bruno Deceukelier volgt projecten op rond sociale bescherming met de partners van WSM (voorheen Wereldsolidariteit) in India, Nepal en Bangladesh.

 When civil society speak, will leaders from Asia and Europe listen?